jax-ml/jax/docs/jep/10657-sequencing-effects.md

   return token, x
 ```
 If we rewrite `jax.print` to take in and return a token, we have now sequenced
-the two prints since the input to the second print depends is the output of the first print.
+the two prints since the input to the second print depends on the output of the first print.
 The actual value of `token` can be anything really, but we'll see in practice
 that the tokens are invisible to users.